WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-10051-Go-further-with-Complications-in-WidgetKit.md

 Discover how you can use WidgetKit to create beautiful complications on watch faces.
 We'll introduce you to the watchOS-specific features found in WidgetKit, and help you migrate from existing ClockKit complications.

-For more on WidgetKit, watch “Complications and Widgets: Reloaded” from WWDC22.

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)